andrewsagio/tote/doc/bom.rst

 They do have an USB port on them, which will stick a little bit out from the back of the robot.

+It's very important that you use a 3.3V version of the board.
+There are two versions, 5V and 3.3V, which differ in what voltage they expect.
+If you get the 5V version, it won't run on the single LiPo battery that we are using here.

 The Pro Mini usually comes with three unsoldered pin headers, as you can see
 here: